hilmanski/freeStuffDev/content/stuff/new/open-rss.md

 title = "Open RSS"
 link = "https://openrss.org/"
 thumbnail = ""
-snippet="null"
-tags = ["free-rss"]
+snippet="Open RSS is a nonprofit organization funded only by altruistic donors to provide free RSS feeds to the public." tags = ["free-rss"]
 +++
-Open RSS is a nonprofit organization funded only by altruistic donors to provide free RSS feeds to the public.